oracle-livelabs/developer/dev-guide-ai-finance/json-exercise/json-exercise.md

 **Are you up for the challenge?**

 If you're ready to dive in, proceed with this lab and start coding.
-If you prefer a more guided approach with a detailed walkthrough, you can continue to Lab 6b Step-by-step: JSON Duality Views Coding excersise for step-by-step instructions.
+If you prefer a more guided approach with a detailed walkthrough, you can continue to Lab 6b Step-by-step: JSON Duality Views Coding exercise for step-by-step instructions.

 Good luck, and enjoy the process!